ozone-his/ozone-docker-compose/readme/manual-setup.md

 export O3_FRONTEND_TAG=3.0.0-beta.13;  \
 export O3_BACKEND_TAG=3.0.0-beta.13;
 ```
 #### How to activate Ozone demo data generation

-Demo data as of 1.0.0-alpha.7 is managed through its own separate service.
-It is configured with an ad-hoc EIP route that takes care of generating demo data 10 minutes after Ozone has started.
-It is for now limited to controlling the generation of _OpenMRS_ demo data.
+The generation of demo data is handled by a separate service that can be opted in or out.
+This service is configured with an EIP route that takes care of generating demo data 10 minutes after Ozone has started.

+⚠️ The demo data service currently only handles _OpenMRS_ demo data.

 To set the number of demo patients to be generated:
 ```bash